bediger4000/postorder-tree-traversal/README.md

 I observed that if you build a binary search tree from that list one element at a time, every value gets inserted as the new root of a tree.
+Because the original tree has the binary search tree property, and the keys are integers, you can decide where to place the node that was the tree's root.
+Without that property, you can't recover a binary tree from just its post-order traversal.

 With this observation, it becomes possible to write a function with a binary search tree and a value to insert